-Last week, I had the chance to visit Hot Star Large Fried Chicken in Eastwood with my boyfriend.
+Last week, I had the chance to visit Hot Star Large Fried Chicken in Eastwood.
 Joelle Ami, the Marketing Assistant at Hot Star, invited us back in December to sample more items from their local menu.
 I’ve only ever tried their chicken fillet, which is my absolute favorite, so this opportunity was something I didn’t want to miss.

 Hot Star’s branch in Eastwood is ideal for a quick lunch break from work, or for meeting friends to chat.
 It’s also a good spot for hanging out when you need to do work away from the office for a few hours.